It is a single thought, triggering feelings of anxiety in my stomach that gravitate upwards towards my brain, and down towards my feet.

 I redefine OCD as an illness, not an identity—a moment, rather than a lifetime.
 I am not my Obsessive Compulsive Disorder, but because of it I have become me.
 And that is why I will overcome it, every single time.

 This excerpt comes from Jessica’s memoir, When Hope Speaks: Thoughts on faith, hope, love (and depression).
-Pre-order the Expanded Edition on Kindle HERE before March 5 and $1 will be donated to To Write Love On Her Arms.
+Buy Expanded Edition on Kindle HERE.

 Do you struggle with obsessive compulsive behaviours or thoughts?
 Are you concerned about the mental health of a loved one?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.